 Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

-In accordance with the Federal Advisory Committee Act, the CDC, announces the following meeting of the Advisory Board on Radiation and Worker Health (ABRWH).
-This meeting is open to the public, limited only by the ports available.
-The audio conference line has 150 ports for callers.
+In accordance with the Federal Advisory Committee Act, the CDC, announces the following meeting of the Advisory Board on Radiation and Worker Health (ABRWH or Advisory Board).
+This meeting is open to the public, limited only by the space available.
+There are 200 spaces for the audio conference and computer lines combined.
 The public is welcome to submit written comments in advance of the meeting, to the contact person below.
 Written comments received in advance of the meeting will be included in the official record of the meeting.
-The public is also welcome to listen to the meeting by joining the teleconference (information below).
+The public is also welcome to listen to the meeting by joining a teleconference line and/or computer connection (information below).